4-H Junior Camp

 CIT positions are open to 13 and 14 year olds.
 These are youth interested in developing leadership, citizenship, and life skills that will benefit you, and your community, in the future.

-The Counselor-in-Training (CIT) Program is designed to train teens in camp counseling skills while training with the selected teen counselors leading up to camp, taking a CIT class at camp, and minimally assisting in camp.
-This experience is needed and teens should serve as a CIT before becoming a 4-H Junior Camp Teen Counselor.
+The Counselor-in-Training (CIT) Program is designed to train teens in camp counseling skills.
+This normally looks like taking a CIT class at camp and minimally assisting in camp.
+This experience is needed - teens that serve as a CIT before becoming a 4-H Junior Camp Teen Counselor are much more likely to be offered a Teen Counselor position during selection.

 The philosophy of this program is for teens to develop and improve their skills as well as utilize their abilities to work with others in a camp setting, to learn responsibility and the importance of following through, and to learn camp procedures and program skills.
 The CIT program is designed to teach new counselors how to work with younger children and to have them return as teen counselors in the coming years.
 CIT’s will learn the purpose of camping and how it relates to the total or overall 4-H program.
 The CIT program provides opportunities for teens to grow and develop as well as learn leadership, team building, and life skills.